piegope/doc/docs/en/rdm/mac/data-sources/data-sources-types/xml.md

 {% endsnippet %}

 {% snippet icon.shieldNotice %}
 All passwords are encrypted by default.
-You can specify a custom password (master key) to fully encrypt the content of the file.It's impossible to recover the data if the master key is lost.
+You can specify a custom password (master key) to fully encrypt the content of the file.It is impossible to recover the data if the master key is lost.
 Please make sure to remember or backup the master key in a safe place.
 {% endsnippet %}

 ## Settings